malsayber/partial_discharge_compare/README.md

 via `FeatureExtractor` and running a simple feature selection.
 It loads the example signal from `unitest/data/748987.npy` and resolves the path relative to the project root, so you can run it from any directory.
-Execute the script line by line to see each step in action and adapt it for your own experiments.
+Execute the script line by line to see each step in action, following the INFO log messages that mark each stage.
 If the optional `featurewiz` library is missing the script simply returns all features.
+Use the logged output to expand the experimentation flow and plug in your own data.

 ### Tests